Ndian: Climate

 The area has two seasons which are, a dry season from November to April and a rainy season from May to October.
 Annual rainfall ranges from 4027 to 6368 mm, with the heaviest rainfalls usually in July and August.
 Temperature varies little throughout the year with mean monthly maximum temperatures in the dry season being 31.8 C and in the rainy season 18.2 C.

 The relative humidity is high during most of the year with minimum monthly values ranging between 60% and 98% in Dikome Balue (east) and Toko (north) areas and between 50% and 84% in Mundemba (west) and Ekondo Titi (south) areas.
 Here also, wind velocities and magnitudes have a generally mild and low nature often varying from 4 to 10 m/s.
 Nevertheless, high velocities and magnitudes sometimes occur especially during the passage of squall lines associated with large rainy seasons or regular thunderstorms.
 These winds usually blow from a southwest to west direction.

 The People

-Predominantly Oroko people such as Balue, Ngolo, Bima, Isangele, Balondo, Batanga, and the Efik tribe, and who speak similar Bantu languages populate this area.
+The area is populated predominantly by the Oroko people, such as Balue, Ngolo, Bima, Isangele, Balondo, Batanga, and the Efik tribe, who speak similar Bantu languages.
 The Balue, Ngolo, Bima and Batanga people inhabit the mountainous forest areas where shifting cultivation, hunting and gathering of non-timber forest products (NTFPs) are important activities for the local villagers.

-Meanwhile, the Isangele, Balondo and Efik are found in the low-lying and maritime areas where they are mostly involved in various agricultural, petty trading and fishing activities.
-Christianity is the major form of religious worship in Ndian division though many people adhere to their African religious beliefs.
+Meanwhile, the Isangele, Balondo and Efik are found in the low-lying and maritime areas where they are mostly involved in agricultural, petty trading and fishing.
+Christianity is the major religious faith in Ndian division, though many people adhere to their African religious beliefs.